Treatment for LSD Abuse: How to Treat LSD Addiction

 Chronic LSD use can cause distress and interfere with a person’s social or work life.
 Signs that you or someone you know might have a problem with LSD use include:

 - Taking LSD with other substances to heighten the experience of LSD.

 - Spending substantial amounts of time or money on obtaining or using LSD.

 - Neglecting responsibilities or hobbies as a result of continued LSD use.

 If this sounds like you or someone you know, please call American Addiction Centers’ (AAC’s) free hotline today at .

 While LSD may not be associated with uncontrollable drug-seeking behavior, its use can still have a detrimental impact on those who regularly use it.
 LSD’s unique psychoactive effects can give rise to a number of potentially dangerous situations for the user.
 Some of these profoundly impairing effects include:1

 - Changes in sense of time.

-While LSD won’t induce powerful physical cravings in the same way that drugs like heroin and cocaine will, the effects can become so desirable for the user that they continue to use it despite the mounting negative consequences 6.
-They may even need to keep taking more and more to combat their developing tolerance.
+While LSD won’t induce powerful physical cravings in the same way that drugs like heroin and cocaine will, the effects can become so desirable for the user that they continue to use it despite mounting negative consequences.6 They may even need to keep taking more and more to combat their developing tolerance.
 This is when treatment for LSD addiction becomes vital.

-If the individual does not get treatment for LSD use, they are continually subject to the dangers of LSD, both physical and psychological, which may include 1:
+If an individual does not get treatment for LSD use, they are continually subject to the dangers of LSD, both physical and psychological, which may include:1

 - Increased heart rate.